StanfordVL/OmniGibson/docs/objects.md

 │   │    │  default.mtl (links the geometry to the texture files)
 │   │
 │   └───collision
 │   │    │   # Directory containing collision meshes (cm) of the objects.
-Used for iGibson's physics simulation.
+Used for OmniGibson's physics simulation.
 │   │    │   # Each obj represents a unique link of the object.
 │   │    │   # For example, link_1_cm.obj represents the collision mesh of link_1.
 │   │    │  cm1.obj